 - The revenue generated from UTGST goes to the concerned union territory authority

 - Rate of SGST is equal to CGST.
-For example: If the GST Rate of a product is 18%, CGST would be charged at 9% of the sales value and SGST would be charged at 9% of the sales value.
+For example: If the GST Rate of a product is 18%, CGST is applicable at 9% of the sales value and SGST is applicable at 9% of the sales value.

 Mr.A in Gujarat sells goods to Mr.B in Gujarat for Rs.50,000.
 Mr.B resells these goods to Mr.C in Madhya Pradesh for Rs.1,00,000.
 Now, let us understand the applicability of GST below.